marcstober/miqra-scripts/README.md

 1. `python downloadfromgoogle.py`

-TSV files for each sheet will be saved in the `miqra-data` folder.
+TSV files for each sheet will be saved in the `downloads` folder.

 2. `python splitbooks.py`

-Split download files into per-book files.
+Split download files into per-book files and put them in `../miqra-data/source`.
 Also fixes quoting from Github display.
-Removes un-split files when done.

 # Troubleshooting